Helen Rowland

 Helen May Rowland (/ˈroʊlənd/; 1875–1950) was an American journalist and humorist.
-For many years she wrote a column in the New York World called "Reflections of a Bachelor Girl".
+For many years she wrote a newspaper column in the New York World called "Reflections of a Bachelor Girl".
 Many of her pithy insights from these columns were published in book form, including Reflections of a Bachelor Girl (1909), The Rubáiyát of a Bachelor (1915), and A Guide to Men (1922).